Tubefeeder/tubefeeder-extractor/README.md

 # Tubefeeder-extractor

-This is a reworked backend for [Tubefeeder](https://github.com/Schmiddiii/Tubefeeder), it will soon be used as the new backend.
-This could of course also be used for other projects.
+This is the backend for [Tubefeeder](https://github.com/Tubefeeder/Tubefeeder) This could of course also be used for other projects.

 ## Supported Features